Wuxia Glossary - A Beginner's Guide to Wuxia Stories

 Wei Xiaobao (韦小宝): The title character of Jin Yong’s final novel, The Duke of Mount Deer (鹿鼎记).
 Among all Jin Yong’s protagonists, Wei Xiaobao stands out for never mastering any formidable kung fu.
 He was also uneducated, a rascal, and generally considered a lowlife.
 Despite these, he became heavily embroiled in politics involving the Qing Dynasty court.
 After threading a razor thin path between Emperor Kangxi and insurgents for years, he vanished with his seven wives to live a life of luxury.

 Xiang Shaolong (项少龙): The title character of Huang Yi’s time traveling Wuxia epic, Xun Qin Ji (寻秦记).
 Xiang was a 21th century special force trooper who time travelled to Ancient China after an experiment.
-Utilising knowledge from the modern era, he survived well in those times, and even played a crucial role in the wars leading to the establishment of the Qin Dynasty.
+Utilizing knowledge from the modern era, he survived well in those times and even played a crucial role in the wars leading to the establishment of the Qin Dynasty.
 In the epic, it was written that real-life warlord Xiang Yu was his godson.

 Xiao Longnü (小龙女): The teacher/master of Yang Guo (see below).
 In her story, Xiao Longnü was described as possessing an unearthly beauty.
 She was also stoic and formidable in skill, thus fulfilling the classic Chinese archetype of an otherworldly fairy.

 Xiao Yuer (小鱼儿): One of the two protagonists in Gu Long’s Juedai Shuangjiao (绝代双骄, sometimes translated as the Magnificent Twins).
-Xiao Yuer grew up in the notorious “Valley of Villains” and was skilful in all form of skulduggery and trickery.
+Xiao Yuer grew up in the notorious “Valley of Villains” and was skilful in all form of skullduggery and trickery.
 He was separated from his twin brother at birth by the evil Yaoyue Gongzhu (邀月宫主), the latter having the intention of manipulating the two brothers into fighting to their deaths.

 Yang Guo (杨过): Protagonist of Jin Yong’s Return of the Condor Heroes (神雕侠侣), and one of the author’s most enduring characters.
-Rebellious Yang Guo was the son of a Chinese traitor, and after escaping from his enemies, grew up in the ancient tomb of a Wulin master.
+Rebellious Yang Guo was the son of a Chinese traitor and after escaping from his enemies, grew up in the ancient tomb of a Wulin master.
 The bulk of his story involved his adventures in repelling the Mongolian invaders of the Song Dynasty, as well as his forbidden romance with his teacher, Xiao Longnü (see above).

 Ye Kai (叶开): The disciple of Li Xun Huan (see above) and hero of two Gu Long Wuxia stories.
 Compared to his melancholic master, Ye Kai was cheerful and optimistic.
 He was also renowned for his superior qinggong.

-Techniques and Cultivation Methods
+Legendary Techniques and Cultivation Methods in Wuxia Stories

 Dabei Fu (大悲赋): Appearing in the latter part of Gu Long’s Tianya Mingyue Dao (天涯, 明月, 刀), this was said to be a collection of the most heinous martial arts known to Wulin.
-Gu Long, however, never did fully introduced all seven.
+Gu Long, however, never did fully introduced all the techniques.
 Most Gu Long fans determine only two techniques were properly written about.